cdoublev/css/doc/parse/parser.md

 A CSS rule definition must define:

   - the CSS rules allowed or excluded in its block value
-  - the property/descriptor names that can or cannot be declared in its block value
+  - the properties/descriptors that can or cannot be declared in its block value
-  - how property/descriptor declarations participate to the cascade
+  - whether declarations cascade

 Reading the semantic context may require traversing the tree from bottom to top.
 Such requirement is related to the well-known time and space trade off: storing a reference of a parent node in child nodes takes space but traversing a linear tree takes time.
 Other trade-offs exist between a static path, coupled with the grammar and exposed to the slightest change, and a functional search, which is slightly more complex to run.